appbaseio/reactive-manual/content/docs/list-components/SingleDropdownList.md

 - **componentId** `String`
     unique identifier of the component, can be referenced in other components' `react` prop.
 - **dataField** `String`
     data field to be connected to the component's UI view.
+This field is used for doing an aggregation and returns the result.
+We're using a `.raw` multifield here.
+You can use a field of type `keyword` or `not_analyzed` depending on your Elasticsearch cluster.
 - **title** `String or HTML` [optional]
     title of the component to be shown in the UI.
 - **size** `Number` [optional]